ga-wdi-boston/w1_ruby_assessment_day_1/README.md

 ## Question 19

-How can I delete a directory named `wrong` in the current directory context including all its contents and subdirectories?
+How can I delete a directory named `wrong` within my current directory, including all its contents and subdirectories?

 ## Question 20

 How can I allow it so that anyone can read, write and execute the file called `virus.sh`?